cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 `Msg`s are objects whose end-goal is to trigger state-transitions.
 They are wrapped in [transactions](../core/transactions.md), which may contain one or more of them.

-When a transaction is relayed from the underlying consensus engine to the SDK application, it is first decoded by [`baseapp`](../core/baseapp.md).
-Then, each message contained in the transaction is extracted and routed to the appropriate module via `baseapp`'s `MsgServiceRouter` so that it can be processed by the module's [`Msg` service](./msg-services.md).
+When a transaction is relayed from the underlying consensus engine to the SDK application, it is first decoded by [`BaseApp`](../core/baseapp.md).
+Then, each message contained in the transaction is extracted and routed to the appropriate module via `BaseApp`'s `MsgServiceRouter` so that it can be processed by the module's [`Msg` service](./msg-services.md).
 For a more detailed explanation of the lifecycle of a transaction, click [here](../basics/tx-lifecycle.md).

 ### `Msg` Services